gradle/gradle/design-docs/jdk9-support.md

 According to this [slide
 deck](http://openjdk.java.net/projects/jigsaw/talks/prepare-for-jdk9-j1-2015.pdf),
-it looks like we should just be able to work around this by passing "-XaddExports" as JVM optinos when invoking the build, but that has not worked for me yet.
+it looks like we should just be able to work around this by passing "-XaddExports" as JVM options when invoking the build, but that has not worked for me yet.

 Also, the problem seems to come from our use of a private